neuropoly/intranet.neuro.polymtl.ca/_sources/data/dataset-curation.md

 }
 ```

-Another example of a label created in another space than the image (here: the PAM50 template):
+Another example of a label created in another space than the image (here: the PAM50 template space):

 ```json
 {